SunDoge/typed-args/README.md

 ## Introduction

-`typed-args` is a Python package for creating command line interfaces in a type-annotated way with standard python library `argparse`.
+`typed-args` is a Python package for creating command line interfaces with type annotations.
 The program defines what arguments it requires, and `typed-args` will figure out how to parse them out of `sys.argv`.
+`typed-args` use standard python library `argparse` and `dataclasses` so no need to install any dependencies after Python 3.6.
+Its API is very similar to `argparse`.

 What does it look like?
 Here is an [example](https://docs.python.org/3/library/argparse.html#example) from `argparse` docs and is rewritten with `typed-args`: